-A population pyramid is a graphic representation of the population categorised by gender and age for a specific year and region.
-The horizontal axis depicts the share of people where male population is charted on the right-hand side and female population on the left hand-side of the vertical axis.
+A population pyramids is a graphic representation of the population categorised by gender and age for a specific year and region.
+The horizontal axis depicts the share of people where males population are charted on the right-hand side and female population on the left hand-side of the vertical axis.
 The vertical axis is divided in 5- year age categories.
 The figures below show Nala's population pyramid/structure of Census 2011 and CS 2016.